Table of Contents

 .

-Furthermore, the existence of the host-side allocator has become questionable over time.
-It is implemented in a very naive way, and for determinism and backwards compatibility reasons, it needs to be implemented exactly identically in every client implementation.
-Runtimes make substantial use of heap memory allocations, and each allocation needs to go through the runtime <-> host boundary twice (once for allocating and once for freeing).
+In addition to that, runtimes make substantial use of heap memory allocations, and each allocation needs to go through the runtime <-> host boundary twice (once for allocating and once for freeing).
 Moving the allocator to the runtime side would be a good idea, although it would increase the runtime size.
 But before the host-side allocator can be deprecated, all the host functions that use it must be updated to avoid using it.

 Stakeholders